realnedsanders/Coordination-Trilemma/appendix-b.md

 Moreover, controllers face competitive pressure: If controller $c_1$ is scrupulous but $c_2$ exploits power, $c_2$ gains advantage and can eliminate $c_1$.
 This creates race to bottom.

-Additionally, if voluntary coordination among controllers is possible, why maintain TCS for general population?
-This is logically unstable—if transformation works for controllers (who face higher extraction incentives: $U_e(\text{controller}) \gg U_e(\text{agent})$), it should work for everyone.
+If voluntary coordination among controllers is possible, why maintain TCS for general population?
+This becomes logically unstable.
+If transformation works for controllers (who face higher extraction incentives: $U_e(\text{controller}) \gg U_e(\text{agent})$), it should work for everyone.
 Maintaining TCS becomes arbitrary limitation.

 **Outcome: Either controllers corrupt (corruption phase) or TCS is unnecessary (if transformation works).** $\square$